-- The majority of users (61%) need more than 1 CMS just to maintain their content operations, with 12% using 4 or more CMSs. - Minimizing delivery risk, need for a new technology stack, and omnichannel delivery are the main reasons behind having more than 1 CMS in place a direct result of the legacy architecture of traditional CMS solutions like WordPress, Adobe Experience Manager, and Webflow. - Time-consuming processes, security issues, and difficulty in needing to learn a new system/skill/tech stack are the 3 main reasons why businesses change their CMS. - 4 29% of respondents believe their current CMS workflows are difficult or very difficult. - In the vast majority of businesses (76%) multiple teams use a CMS on a regular basis, making proper workflows and collaboration capabilities even more important. - 41% of businesses already use a Headless CMS to manage their content from one central hub and publish simultaneously on any channel. - An overwhelming majority (88%) of businesses report improved KPIs, revenue growth, and productivity since using a headless CMS.
+- The majority of users (57%) need more than 1 CMS just to maintain their content operations, with 11% using 4 or more CMSs. - Need for a new technology stack and omnichannel capabilities are the main reasons behind having more than 1 CMS in place A direct result of the legacy architecture of traditional CMS solutions like Wordpress, Adobe Experience Manager, and Webflow. - Security issues, difficulty in needing to learn a new system/skill/tech stack, and time consuming processes are the 3 main reasons why businesses change their CMS. - 4 22.5% of respondents believe their current CMS workflows are difficult or very difficult. - In the vast majority of businesses (73%) multiple teams use a CMS on a regular basis, making proper workflows and collaboration capabilities even more important. - 36% of businesses already use a Headless CMS to manage their content from one central hub and publish simultaneously on any channel. - An overwhelming majority (84%) of businesses report improved KPIs, revenue growth, and productivity since using a headless CMS.